 This granola recipe is a great family recipe that the kids can participate in or make all by themselves.
 Granola can be personalized to everyone’s personal favorite add-ins.
 We do not add nuts to our recipe before the cooking process because Grant is allergic to tree nuts.
 I let Grayson add some to his own personal jar.
 Everyone feels like the snack was made just for them.

 I have talked before about drying seasonal fruit for later use.
 This is where that comes into play.
 I love to add dried strawberries, bananas and apples.
 I cut them up into small bits so they go further in the recipe.
 Having these items make this recipe feel almost totally homemade.
 If you picked the fruit or purchased the honey from a local apiary or farmer’s market.
 Children love being a part of this process for providing food for the family.
 Let them get creative.

 Granola can be used in so many different ways.
-A breakfast cereal and a fruit parfait is tops in our home.
+Breakfast cereal and a fruit parfait are tops in our home.
 Add some yogurt and fresh fruit and you have a meal.

 Join us in our subscription membership for the full cooking lesson on video for this recipe.